 Horseradish is a root vegetable in the mustard family (its cousins are kale, brussel sprouts and regular radishes) If you look for it in the store it kind of looks like a creamy white oversized carrot.

 Right out of the ground it’s actually not that hot.
 It’s when it’s ground or shredded that the heat is released.

 There is a compound in horseradish called “isothiocyanate” that when oxidized either by grating, shredding or actually chewing it that when crusher releases the heat.

 Making horseradish milder, not as spicy.

 We like horseradish and like it the spicer the better so we don’t mind eating it pure.
 But to make it milder often when it’s purchased at the store it has been mixed with vinegar which really cuts the heat back.

 While you can buy the fresh horseradish in the produce department and grate it yourself for ease and time purposes I recommend buying the jarred horseradish at your local supermarket.

 It’s usually in the cold section by hot dogs and sausages or where you would find sauerkraut.

 Health Benefits of Horseradish

-Using horseradish out of the jar was recommended to my by my doctor when I was trying to lose a little weight.
+Using horseradish out of the jar was recommended to me by my doctor when I was trying to lose a little weight.
 It has less than 2 calories in a teaspoon, zero fat with low carbs and sodium.
-Used on its own its a condiment that will fit into any diet with out all the fat and calories while still adding a zesty flavor to whatever you add it to.
+Used on its own its a condiment that will fit into any diet without all the fat and calories while still adding a zesty flavor to whatever you add it to.